-This post provides a general overview of how traumatic, specific accident claims are generally handled.
+This article provides a general overview of how traumatic, specific accident claims are generally handled.

 At the time of the accident: